gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 - `width` (integer): The export width in pixels.
 Default: 800.
 - `scale` (integer): The export scale.
 Default: 6.

+### Plotting Trajectories on a Map

+To plot trajectories on a map, several requirements must be met:

+- The trajectory must have valid EPSG information.
+- The plotting backend must be set to `plotly`.
+- The `scatter_plot_on_map` option must be enabled.
+- For `scatter_mapbox_style` other than `open-street-map`, a Mapbox access token (`scatter_mapbox_token`) must be provided.
+The mapbox token can be obtained after free registration at [Mapbox](https://www.mapbox.com/).

 ## Matplotlib Plotting Settings (MPLPlotSettings)